SpaceThing/File-Date-Changer/README.md

 - **Backup**: Always maintain a backup of important files before using the tool.
 - **Permissions**: Ensure adequate permissions for executing scripts and modifying file timestamps.

+ ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing
-- Feel free to fork the repository, make changes, and submit pull requests.
+Feel free to fork the repository, make changes, and submit pull requests.
 Your contributions are welcome!